-Due to health issues that are worsened by the heat/humidity we need to leave Costa Rica as soon as possible.
+Due to health issues we had to leave Costa Rica.
 For this reason we have reduced the price, and are also offering amazing owner financing terms.
 For owner financing we only need a 15% down payment with the rest to be paid either in monthly or yearly payments with only 5% APR.
 Will are flexible on how many years the payments will be for.
 You will not find better owner financing terms anywhere in Costa Rica.

 The property is a 50 acre organic off grid farm with a fully furnished rustic 832 square foot house constructed in 2015.